olekatpyle/mylin/README.md

 Furthermore you should have transferred the installer + ssh-key for github on the target machine.

-The following packages need to be installed via pacstrap:
+The following packages need to be installed via pacstrap (pacstrap -K /mnt .. ):
 - base
 - base-devel
 - meson